tanveerbedi/Pavement-surface-distress-monitoring-system-via-UAV/README.md

 ## Acknowledgements

 This project is part of the capstone requirement for B.E.
 Computer Engineering at **Thapar Institute of Engineering & Technology**.
-Special thanks to the UAV research team and faculty mentors for their support.